glebm/order_query/README.md

 ### Relative order

-`order_query` also makes an instance method available for querying relative to the record:
+`order_query` also adds an instance method for querying relative to the record:

 ```ruby
 # get the order object, scope default: Post.all